awsdocs/aws-encryption-sdk-docs/doc_source/algorithms-reference.md

 + The hash function used is either SHA\-384 or SHA\-256, as specified by the algorithm ID\.
 + For the extract step:
   + No salt is used\.
 Per the RFC, this means that the salt is set to a string of zeros\.
 The string length is equal to the length of the hash function output; that is, 48 bytes for SHA\-384 and 32 bytes for SHA\-256\.
-  + The input keying material is the data key received from the master key provider\.
+  + The input keying material is the data key received from the keyring or master key provider\.
 + For the expand step:
   + The input pseudorandom key is the output from the extract step\.
   + The input info is a concatenation of the algorithm ID followed by the message ID\.